Registration and Records

 Reclassification to Florida Resident Status for Tuition Purposes

 Enrolled students who are classified as non-Florida residents for tuition purposes and who, after reading the determination of resident status for tuition purposes in Florida Statute 1009.21, believe that they may qualify for in-state tuition, may submit a Request for Residency Reclassification form, available online or from the Office of the Registrar.
-Forms must be submitted to the Registrar by the deadline published in the Academic Calendar.
+Forms must be submitted to the Registrar by the deadline published on the Residency Reclassification website.
 Supporting documentation is required to substantiate residency for tuition purposes.
 Merely submitting documentation for Florida residency classification does not guarantee Florida residency status.

 To appeal a residency determination, a student must submit a Residency Classification Appeal form to the Residency Appeals Committee through the Office of the Registrar.
 This form must be submitted by the last day of the current term in which the student intends to be reclassified.